awslabs/aws-fluent-plugin-kinesis/README.md

 ### partition_key
 A key to extract partition key from JSON object.
 Default `nil`, which means partition key will be generated randomly.

+### log_truncate_max_size
+Integer, default 0.
+When emitting the log entry, the message will be truncated by this size to avoid infinite loop when the log is also sent to Kinesis.
+The value 0 (default) means no truncation.

 ### debug
 Boolean.
 Enable if you need to debug Kinesis Producer Library metrics.
 Default is `false`.